5uperb0y/diff4tbl/README.md

 - Automatically detects CSV, TSV, and space-separated table formats.
 - Displays unique rows or columns between two tables.
 - Supports comparison of only the common columns between two tables.
-- Offers a side-by-side comparison mode for intuitive difference visualization.
+- Offers a side-by-side comparison mode for intuitive difference visualizationi.
+- Summarize differences with various indices for identity evaluation

 ## Usage